Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 The vaccine can be received as an injection (shot) or as a nasal spray.
 The injection can be delivered under the skin (intradermal) or into the muscle (intramuscular).

-The Nasal spray flu vaccine is made from live, weakened viruses.
-It is approved for healthy people ages 2 through 49, who are not pregnant.
+Sometimes the seasonal flu vaccine recommendation includes a nasal spray option.
+The nasal spray flu vaccine is made from live, weakened viruses.
+It is approved for healthy people ages 2 through 49 years, who are not pregnant.
 There is no data that suggests the live virus in the nasal spray is any more effective.
+Depending on the circulating strains, this form of the vaccine may not be recommended.
+Talk to your provider to find out if the nasal spray is advised.

 People who are severely ill or have a fever should reschedule their flu vaccinations for after they have recovered.